- Courses Courses

 |Ohio State University||Undergraduate logistics program ranked sixth and graduate program seventh by U.S. News & World Report in 2012||Columbus, OH|

 |Purdue University||Nearly a 100% placement rate for graduates of the industrial distribution program||West Lafayette, IN|

 |University of Maryland||In 2010, the International Journal of Physical Distribution and Logistics Management rated the supply chain management program as the second best in the country||College Park, MD|

-|University of Michigan||The research firm Gartner Inc. ranked the master's supply chain management program the second best in the country in 2011||Ann Arbor, MI|
+|University of Michigan||The research firm Gartner Inc. ranked the master's supply chain management program the fourth best in the country in 2014||Ann Arbor, MI|

 |University of Tennessee||Faculty is ranked as the best in the world for supply chain research||Knoxville, TN|